jedgroev/Eurodeer_paper/README.md

 * **seqdef2.R**
 This sequence definition includes all the important parameters that need to be set to generate our trees.
 * **plotseq.R**
-Plot reordered sequences.
+Plots the sequences according to the order of the labels after clustering.
 * **SAM.R**
-General script to plot trees.
+General function to plot trees (includes the former two functions: seqdef2.R and plotseq.R).
 * **SAMext.R** (to be improved)
-Extended script to plot trees.
+Extended function to plot trees.

 ### Bootstrapping
 * **jboot.R**
-Bootstrap script
+Bootstrap function
 * **parjboot.R**
-Parallel version of bootstrap script
+Parallel version of bootstrap function

 ### Colors
 * **addalpha.R**
 Add transparency to colors
 * **cole.R**
-Plot colors to explore their visibility when combined.
+Plot colors to explore their visibility when combined (mixed randomly or ordered).
 * **color.scales.R** (to be improved)
-Different nice combinations of colors.
+Different nice color scales.
 * **darklight.R** (to be improved - sometimes error when 'darken' is used) Make colors slightly darker or lighter.